-First was in 1969 when he took me by himself to game 3 of the World Series at Shea Stadium.
+The first was in 1969 when he took me to game 3 of the World Series at Shea Stadium.
 Mets versus Baltimore Oriels.
 Gary Gentry versus Jim Palmer, the Cy Young award winner and Hall of Famer.
 Gentry had an RBI double, and Tommy Agee made two spectacular catches.
 Nolan Ryan closed out the game for the Mets with the oriels scoreless.
 The amazing Mets.
 Wow.

 Handling a Difficult Situation

-It’s important here I interject some context into this memory.
-Most of you know, the Chief did not contribute to my DNA.
+It’s crucial here I interject some context into this memory.
+Most of you know the Chief did not contribute to my DNA.
 My mother, fortunately, found someone else to do that.
-This was a big secret to all of us, except the chief.
-Whatever consternation he might have had to deal with a constant reminder of his wife’s infidelity, there was never a hint of any animosity toward me, every.
-Where this is a created recollection or real one, this is the way I’ll always think of him, a loving father taking his son to the world series.
+This was a big secret to all of us except the Chief.
+Whatever consternation he might have had to deal with a constant reminder of his wife’s infidelity, there was never a hint of animosity toward me.
+Whether this is a created recollection or a real one, this is the way I’ll always think of him, a loving father taking his son to the world series.

-The second flash memory I have is one that’s not a great one.
-It was the day I came to him, at his office in San Pedro, to ask to borrow money.
-I was out of college, maybe 25 or 26, and trying desperately to get my shit together.
+The second flash memory I have is not a great one.
+It was the day I came to him at his San Pedro office to ask to borrow money.
+I was out of college, maybe 25 or 26, trying desperately to get my shit together.
 My life was a mess.
 Five hundred bucks from Dad is all I need.
-Chief told me in the parking lot, “I’m really sorry, Jim, but they’re no more money coming to you from me, ever!”
+Chief told me in the parking lot, “I’m sorry, Jim, but there’s no more money coming to you from me, ever!”

-I thought this is unacceptable!”
+I thought this was unacceptable!”
 What was I going to do?
 I got so mad at him.
 I thought, “what an asshole” “You golfing prick!”

 But you know what?
-That was exactly what I needed.
+That was precisely what I needed.
 My life turned around.
-Chief – the exact father I needed at the exact moment.
+Chief – the exact father I needed at the precise moment.
 Perfect parenting.

 I asked, “What can I do to make this right?”
-He said, “You can go back to school immediately and let me pay for it!”
+He said, “You can return to school immediately and let me pay for it!”
 Wow.
 This most unexpected and generous response still moves me.

 I took him up on this, finished my degree, and never looked back.
-Thanks to him, I have a life today – a pretty good one.
+Thanks to him, I have a pretty good life today.
 His example of working steadily is what drove so much of this.

 That devotion, I think, is while we’re here today.